Architect D’arcy Jones on daily life from the perspective of small projects,

 2. Why are prefabricated cabins so popular?

 We created a flat-pak series of cabins for a Canadian company, based on our experience with building small buildings in remote locations.
+The principle is very much based around your garden shed.
+It’s also built around cost and ROI.
+For example, the prefab cabin cost would be much lower than one which came already secured.
+It would cause massive shipping bills.
 Before and since, our studio always has a handful of small projects on the boards at any time.
 These projects are located all over the Pacific Northwest, Western Canada, and soon Ontario.
 Our experience with Structural Insulated Panels (SIPS) and Insulated Concrete Form (ICF) technologies allows us to take full advantage of all prefabrication methods currently on the market.
 Then popularity of our small buildings, prefabricated in part or in whole, is because in a culture where bigger is better, we are noticing a return to small family-oriented cabins and cottages for recreation or aging-in-place.
 For our clients, the focus is on quality, not quantity.
+A prefab log cabin can be beneficial for all different needs and may be seen as the best choice.

 3. In 2009, you participated in a competition for 24 Sussex Drive.
 Describe what makes that site intriguing.